Tutorial Contents

 There are 8 traces in the exponential drop file, and it would be tedious to manually transform each in turn.
 However, we can batch process traces so that the steps are carried out automatically

-The auto transform process takes each selected trace in turn and tries to fit first a mono- and then a bi-exponential curve.
-Whichever fit has the lower BIC value is used to transform that trace.
-The Progress box shows which traces have been processed, the BIC values and number of iterations for each exponential, and the exponential type used in the transform.
+The auto transform process first sets the Maximum iterations to 1000 to give some spare capacity.
+It then takes each selected trace in turn.
+It first calls the Guess routine to get initial parameters in the right range (hopefully), and then tries to fit first a mono- and then a bi-exponential curve to that trace.
+If there is a failure to converge, the step size is reduced from the user-specified value (to a minimum of 0.01) and the fit is retried.
+Whichever fit has the lower BIC value is used to transform the trace.
+The Progress box (below) shows which traces have been processed, the BIC values and number of iterations for each fit attempt, and the exponential type finally used in the transform.
+During fitting, the Progress box allows you to Skip a trace (if fitting is obviously not working) or to Cancel the whole process.

 exponential drop progress